processone/docs.ejabberd.im/content/admin/configuration.md

 The Ad-hoc commands are listed in the Server Discovery.
 For this feature to work, `mod_adhoc` must be enabled.

-The specific JIDs where messages can be sent are listed bellow.
+The specific JIDs where messages can be sent are listed below.
 The first JID in each entry will apply only to the specified virtual host `example.org`, while the JID between brackets will apply to all virtual hosts in ejabberd.